 The seats may be swiveled to provide easy entrance and exit.
 The swivel feature also allows the seats to be turned toward the living area for additional seating while the vehicle is parked.

 Assure seat is in its forward and locked position for travel.
 Do not adjust seat while vehicle is in motion.
 Failure to comply may result in injuries.

-Driver Seat -Typical View
+Driver Seat (right hand side of seat) -Typical View